 Bauxism can also happen because of increased stress levels.
 You need to cut down on your intake of tobacco or caffeine.
 Some cases of Bauxism can be treated effectively through counseling.
 In addition, cutting down on consumption of tobacco and caffeine have also proven to be effective.
 On the other hand, damage caused by nocturnal tooth grinding can be averted by the use of night bite plate or a bite splint.

-Teeth that are affected with the cracked teeth syndrome have fractures that aren’t visible on X-Rays.
+Teeth that are affected by the cracked teeth syndrome have fractures that aren't visible on X-Rays.
 This usually affects molars that take a major part of the chewing force.
 People that already suffer from the grinding tooth syndrome tend to develop cracked teeth over time.